 In our paper, we aim to provide several approximations for the discrete time mean-field control problems.
-The model we focus on has continuous action and state spaces for the agents, and we work with general non-linear dynamics for the agents with common noise.
+Our focus is on models where agents operate in continuous state and action spaces with general non-linear dynamics influenced by common noise.
 We do not put apriori assumptions on the set of optimal policies.
-We first work directly with finite population setup, by constructing a measure valued MDP for the finite population as shown in \cite{bauerle2021mean} which establishes that the optimal performance can be achieved, if the agents have access to the (finite population) distributions of the agents.
-However, even after reducing the control problem to the empirical measure valued counterpart, if the original state space is continuous, the state space of the measure valued problem will be a continuous state space.
+We begin by working directly with finite population setup, by constructing a measure valued MDP for the finite population as shown in \cite{bauerle2021mean}.
+This approach demonstrates that optimal performance can be achieved if agents have access to the (finite population) empirical distributions of the agents.
+However, even after reducing the control problem to its measure valued counterpart, if the original state space is continuous, the state space of the measure valued problem will be a continuous state space.
 Hence, we then further approximate the problem by discretizing the state space and creating a measure valued MDP defined on a finite set, and we provide provable error bounds resulting from the discretization.

-The solution of the finite population measure valued MDP provides a solution where the agents need to apply asymmetric policies, even when they are exchangeable.
-Hence, the execution of the optimal solutions might be complicated due to the coordination challenges.
-To break the correlation and the weak coupling between the agents, we also analyze the infinite population control problem, which also can be represented as a measure valued problem, which can be seen as the control of a marginal distribution flow of a representative agent.
-The solution of this formulation provides a symmetric policy for every agent which overcomes the coordination difficulty.
+The solution of the finite population measure valued MDP provides a solution where the agents need to implement asymmetric policies, even though the agents are exchangeable.
+This asymmetry introduces coordination challenges, making the execution of optimal solutions complex.
+To break the correlation and the weak coupling between the agents, we also analyze the infinite population control problem.
+The limit problem can also be represented as a measure valued problem.
+This formulation can then be viewed as the control of the marginal distribution flow of a representative agent.
+This approach yields a symmetric policy for all agents which overcomes the coordination difficulty.
 We analyze the error bounds due to space discretization for the infinite population problem as well.